FDA approved for more than 25 years

 Swelling and redness typically peak within the first few days before starting to subside.
 You’ll be advised to gently wash your scalp with a mild shampoo and keep the area clean and dry to prevent infection.

-Note that you may notice some of your transplanted hairs shedding, but this is a normal part of healing called “shock loss”.
+Note that you may notice some of your transplanted hairs shedding; this is a normal part of healing called “shock loss” and will resolve on its own.

 By the end of the second week, most of the swelling and redness should be resolved.
 Any remaining scabs or crusts typically fall off on their own as your scalp continues to heal.